laszewsk/mlcommons/benchmarks/cloudmask/experiments/greene/README.md

 make project

-However the current group is using an alternative method whil eexecuting
+However the current group is using an alternative method whil executing

 ```bash
 bash reproduce_experiments.sh